Transferability of tax credits: Definition and benefits

-Transferable tax credits allow the taxpayer who earns the tax credit to sell it to another taxpayer.
-In the United States, transferable tax credits exist at both the state and federal levels.
+Transferability of tax credits allows the taxpayer who earns a tax credit to sell it to another taxpayer.

 What is a tax credit?

-A tax credit allows an individual or business to apply the amount of the credit they earn to their tax bill, to reduce their tax liability—in other words, it allows a taxpayer to subtract the amount of the credit from the total amount they owe to a government tax agency.
+A tax credit allows an individual or business to apply the amount of the credit they earn to their tax bill on a dollar for dollar basis, to reduce their tax liability—in other words, it allows a taxpayer to subtract the amount of the credit from the total amount they owe to a government tax agency.
 Tax credits are a mechanism that policymakers use to incentivize certain investments and behaviors.

 Transferable tax credits

 For most tax credits, the individual or entity who qualifies for the credit is the one who claims it on their tax return.
-Transferable tax credits are different: Taxpayers who earn transferable credits can sell them to another taxpayer who wishes to reduce their tax liability.
+Transferable tax credits are different: Taxpayers who earn transferable credits can sell them (one time only) to another taxpayer who wishes to reduce their tax liability.

 Why are certain tax credits transferable?